 One clear trend that we can notice is that if smartphones are going to be in the classroom, they must be integrated with traditional learning methods.
 There is such a thing as too much technology in the classroom, and until we replace our minds with computers there is always ample room for traditional learning methods if aided by technological tools.
 There will be a back and forth with this for some time.
 There may be a movement in tech to remove obvious signs of itself from the classroom and life and for a more seamless user experience.
 We hardly ever complain about email unless it clogs up our life or doesn’t work, in which case we are quick to blame it.
 We might take an “it's not there until we need it” approach.

 Whether this means we are more likely to see more AI implemented in smartphones and learning is yet to be seen.
-We may see smartphones help those with learning disabilities, clarifying things in real-time much like augmented reality can change the world around us today, limited as though it might be.
+We may see smartphones help those with learning disabilities, clarifying things in real-time much like augmented reality can change the world around us today, limited as it might be.
 There is a positive future to look forward to if you know where to look and are optimistic.

 While we have been talking about students in the abstract, we also need to consider how students feel about the devices themselves.
-Students, whether college or high school, are anything but a monolithic group, and should not be treated as such.
+Students, whether in college or high school, are anything but a monolithic group, and should not be treated as such.

 Some thoughts we noticed were: